Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

     FROM orders INNER JOIN products
     ON orders.product_id=products.ID
     ```
--   When read from the SQL data node using `data_node.read()` method, Taipy will execute the above query and return a `pandas.DataFrame` represents the "orders" table inner join with the "products" table.
+-   When reading from the SQL data node using `data_node.read()` method, Taipy will execute the above query and return a `pandas.DataFrame` represents the "orders" table inner join with the "products" table.

 !!! example "A selection from the "orders" table"